Table of Contents

-The goal is for my computers1) to connect to other AREDN nodes.
+The goal is for my computers and IP phone1) to connect to other AREDN nodes.
 Currently, I achieve this via two different paths:

 I installed a Mikrotik LDF-5 (the